top of page

 JUVENILE JUSTICE

-In compliance with Section 508 of the Rehabilitation Act, we seek to maintain a website that is as accessible as possible, absent any undue burden that we might encounter.
-If you have difficulty accessing our website information and resources, we encourage you to contact us and help to inform our continuing efforts to accommodate our audience.
+In compliance with Section 508 of the Rehabilitation Act, we seek to maintain a website that is as accessible as possible.
+If you have difficulty accessing our website information and resources, please contact us.

 AFCAMP-Logo-jrs.jpg